Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Background

 \subsection{Decentralized Optimization}

-We develop differentially private decentralized algorithms on top of non-private, complementary distributed learning algorithms: DSGD, DSGT, and DiNNO.
-We select these base methods because DSGD is a popular baseline, DSGT has been shown to achieve strong performance, and DiNNO is a recently developed and effective ADMM-based decentralized deep learning method.
-Moreover, these algorithms exhibit core similarities with other distributed algorithms.
+We describe three diverse decentralized algorithms to which we will apply our framework.
+These approaches exhibit core similarities with other distributed algorithms and thus showcase generalizable ways to apply our framework.

-Distributed Stochastic Gradient Descent (DSGD) \cite{NIPS2017_f7552665} extends the SGD algorithm to the distributed setting with the following update for agent $i$:
+DSGD~\cite{NIPS2017_f7552665} extends SGD to the distributed setting with the following update for agent $i$:

 where $\eta^k$ is the learning rate at the $k$th iteration.
-DSGD achieves consensus across agents in the graph for most objectives and, for strongly convex objectives, converges to a neighborhood of the global optimum \cite{NIPS2017_a74c3bae, pmlr-v119-koloskova20a}.
-DSGD has also been shown to be affected by non-IID data among agents \cite{pmlr-v119-koloskova20a}.
+For strongly convex objectives, DSGD converges to a neighborhood of the global optimum~\cite{NIPS2017_a74c3bae,pmlr-v119-koloskova20a} and is affected by non-IID data among agents~\cite{pmlr-v119-koloskova20a}.

-Gradient tracking methods are known for their ability to mitigate the impact of non-IID data distributions \cite{7398129, xuan2023gradienttracking, 6930814} and a convergence rate that can match that of mini-batch SGD for strongly convex objectives \cite{NEURIPS2021_5f25fbe1}.
-As in \cite{7798915}, we select Distributed Stochastic Gradient Tracking (DSGT) \cite{pu2020distributed} from the family of gradient tracking methods.
-The DSGT updates include an additional variable $y_i^k$ to track the per-agent estimate of the joint loss gradient.

-Note that in DSGT, agents share gradient estimates $y^k_i$ as well as model parameters $\theta_i^k$ with neighbors.